parallelsio/core-modules/README.md

 #### Database tasks

-> `$ npm run resetdb`: Drops **all** data in Meteor's mongo DB and the Neo4j DB.
-This removes all bit data + event stream history, resetting your application to a fresh state.
+> `$ npm run resetdb`: Drops **all** data in Meteor's Mongo DB and the Neo4j DB, resetting your application to a fresh state.
+The neo4j portion depends on the `NEO4J_DB_PATH` variable set in the `.env` file, in the project root folder.

 > <br>
 >
-> `$ npm run exportlog`: Export your canvas's data to a json file.
-The data will be ouptut to `meteor-app/private/data-backups/canvas.events.json`. **This task only works while the web app is running (via `$ npm run server`)**
+> `$ npm run exportlog`: Export your canvas data to a JSON file to `meteor-app/private/data-backups/canvas.events.json`. **This task only works while the web app is running (via `$ npm run server`)**

 > <br>

-> `$ npm run importlog`: Rebuild your canvas from scratch by importing a json file of canvas events to be replayed.
+> `$ npm run importlog`: Rebuild your canvas from scratch by importing a JSON file of canvas events to be replayed.
 This task will read events data from the file at: `meteor-app/private/data-backups/canvas.events.json`. **This task only works when the web app is running (via `$ npm run server`). ** You will probably want to clear/reset the databases before importing, although it isn't necessary.
 <br>

 <br>